Shocked and Amazed by Brexit

 Starting today, the UK will need to determine how best to get its house in order before triggering Article 50 of the Lisbon Treaty.
 This is expected to take at least a couple of years.
-In that time, there is a possibility that Scotland may hold another exit referendum from the UK, and may then choose to apply to join the EU.
+At that time, there is a possibility that Scotland may hold another exit referendum from the UK and may then choose to apply to join the EU.
 This may also happen in Ireland, further diminishing the size of the UK.
-We will have to wait and see what these countries will choose to do in coming months.
+We will have to wait and see what these countries will choose to do in the coming months.

 What effect does this have on Canadian and US Exporters?